-- When the cake is cool, place one layer on a plate and spread icing on it then sprinkle with 1/4 cup of shredded coconut.
+- When the cake is cool, place one layer on a plate and spread icing on it then sprinkle with some of the shredded coconut.
 Repeat with each of the cake layers.
 Spread the icing on the outside of the cake and over the top, then use the remaining shredded coconut to garnish/cover the cake completely.

 - Refrigerate until ready to serve.